About the ValHellers

 During the spring, summer and fall months, our club members busy themselves with trail maintenance.
 We brush trails, replace signs, build bridges, repair culverts and work with landowners on issues they may have for the trails crossing their property.
 People who use our trail system have to understand and respect the relationships with establish with local landowners.
 A majority of our trails cross private lands simply through the good-will permission of the landowner.
 When riders venture outside of marked trails in fields, destroy signs or

 disrespect the rights of property owners, our trails become threatened.
 One section of trail closure by a landowner could result in the closing of an entire trail.
 Please respect the private property you and others ride on.
 Our first “club” maintained trail (still in existence) went from the City of Washburn to Mount Valhalla, which is where we get our name.
 Mount Valhalla was home to a historic ski-jump many years ago.
 Today, Mount Valhalla is maintained by the National Forest Service and acts as a winter hub for outdoor enthusiasts.
 From snowmobile trails, to cross-country skiing to down-hill sliding for the kids, Valhalla is and will always be an area of attraction for winter activities.
 During the winter months, a fire-warmed chalet is open daily and allows vehicle and trailer parking with access to snowmobile trails in every direction.

 If you enjoy snowmobiling, and want to see it continue in the Washburn area, we encourage you to join our club.
 An annual paid membership goes a long way to supporting our efforts.
-If you like the get out in the warmer months, watch for upcoming events when you and your family can get out and help us out.
+If you like the get out in the warmer months, watch for upcoming events via this site or our Facebook page when you and your family can get out and help us out.
 You don’t need to own a chainsaw or 4-wheeler to participate.